MerlinR/CLI_notes/README.md

 ```

 ## ToDo
- - Pip Packaged
+ - Pip Packaged (Correctly)
  - Unit Tests
  - search by Shiet note ID
- -
+ - Ability to delete dir

 ### Wishlist
  - Markdown color customisation (Should be easy with MDV)
- - create folder only
- - Delete by folder
- - notes links to other notes
  - Dynamic notes (runs commands to import into note, E.G "ls", "ip a", etc
  - Configure option to allow single config change rather the open file
+ - notes links to other notes - Maybe possible with MDV changes or swiching to MAN pages
  - Flat pack notes? (compress)
- - Interactive mode
-    ''-i | --interactive          Interactive mode, uses Less to display rather then dump''